jupyterhub/mybinder.org-user-guide/doc/index.md

 **Binder** allows you to create custom computing environments that can be shared and used by many remote users.
 It is powered by [BinderHub](https://github.com/jupyterhub/binderhub), which is an open-source tool that deploys the Binder service in the cloud.
-One-such deployment lives at [mybinder.org](https://mybinder.org), and is free to use.
+One such deployment lives at [mybinder.org](https://mybinder.org), and is free to use.
 For more information about the mybinder.org deployment and the team that runs it, see [](about/about.md).